General Clinic Guidelines

 New patient consults may be triaged on a case-by-case basis according to the urgency of the situation following discussion with the referring physician (e.g., with pre-screening before the patient is seen).
 Examples of non-urgent cases that may be delayed for two or more months include prostate cancer patients, breast cancer patients on adjuvant chemotherapy and benign CNS patients, such as meningiomas or schwannomas.
 Care must be taken to avoid delays in consultation and treatment which may adversely affect potentially curable patients.
 Staff reductions may force delays in scheduling.

-Palliative care patients should also be screened for whether radiation therapy may be omitted (e.g., if thought to be futile, if patients prognosis is very poor (e.g., ECOG 3 PS), or if other palliative treatments may be used instead) or delayed if appropriate (e.g., painful bone metastases), with the exception of function- or life-threatening situations (e.g., spinal cord compression, cauda equina compression, cranial nerve compression, superior vena cava syndrome, airway obstruction, hemoptysis or other bleeding from the tumor).
+Palliative care patients should also be screened for whether radiation therapy may be omitted (e.g., if thought to be futile, if patient prognosis is very poor (e.g., ECOG 3 PS), or if other palliative treatments may be used instead) or delayed if appropriate (e.g., painful bone metastases), with the exception of function- or life-threatening situations (e.g., spinal cord compression, cauda equina compression, cranial nerve compression, superior vena cava syndrome, airway obstruction, hemoptysis or other bleeding from the tumor).

 Radiation Treatment Schedules